-Limited School Continuing Assign ment Plan ini itiatedPlan Completed perform correct the regi nance as specified in the deficiencies out for Improvement because of unsatisfactory ined below.
-This plan is designed to help you npletion of the plan, you will be returned to ot successfully completed, your future l.
-DESCRIPTION OF DEFICIENCY (specific c standards/job description elements) II.
-SUPERVISOR'S EXPECTATIONS (how somected) things should look after the deficiency is III.
-RECOMMENDED PLAN TO CORRECT D DEFICIENCY IV.
-CRITERIA TO BE USED FOR MEASURIN NG CORRECTION v.
+Name .
+Limited Schoo Continuing Assigr ment Plan in itiatedPlan Co ompleted perform correct the reg e being placed on the plan of Assistance fo mance as specified in the deficiencies outlin these deficiencies.
+Upon successful computer ular evaluation cycle.
+If the program is no ment in the District may be jeopardized. ned below.
+This plan is designed to help you pletion of the plan, you will be returned to l.
+DESCRIPTION OF DEFICIENCY (specific standards/job description elements) II.
+SUPERVISOR'S EXPECTATIONS (how the corrected) ings should look after the deficiency is III.
+RECOMMENDED PLAN TO CORRECT DE EFICIENCY IV.
+CRITERIA TO BE USED FOR MEASURING G CÓRRECTION ٧.
 ASSISTANCE AND RESOURCES TO BE PROVIDED (if appropriate) VI.
-MONITORING PROCEDURES (to be declicensed / certified employee) cided cooperatively by the evaluator and the signatur n this p ature indicates that this program has bee re does not necessarily indicate agreeme lan. on discussed with me.
-I understand my nt and that I may respond to all issues raised
+MONITORING PROCEDURES (to be decidicensed / certified employee) ded cooperatively by the evaluator and the n this p nature indicates that this program has been re does not necessarily indicate agreement plan. discussed with me.
+I understand my and that I may respond to all issues raised Jacobs i o orginature Date Supervi sor's Signature Date